amandreasen/OCaml-Pacman/README.md

 ## Authors and Acknowledgements
 Authors of this project:

-Amanda Andreasen,
-Rochelle Kris,
+Amanda Andreasen, Rochelle Kris, and Akshaya Raghavan
-Akshaya Raghavan,